jpace/ijdk/README.md

    nums.takeLast();   // == 13
 ```

+### Collections

-* classes for common Java collections of generics, such as:
+Classes for common Java collections of generics, such as:

 ```java
    // instead of List<String>; varargs constructor